 Japan won World War 2?

-This World was contributed by Nikita Hilda Yusman and Sophia Ivana Satya (located in Singapore and Indonesia) using a Creative Commons Attribution-ShareAlike 4.0 International licence which allows others to share and adapt the work in any medium and for any purpose, providing that they credit the author and share their material using the same Creative Commons licence.
+This World was contributed by Nikita Hilda Yusman, Sophia Ivana Satya and Pauline Nathalie Hadiputri (located in Singapore and Indonesia) using a Creative Commons Attribution-ShareAlike 4.0 International licence which allows others to share and adapt the work in any medium and for any purpose, providing that they credit the author and share their material using the same Creative Commons licence.

 Does this World remind you of something?